cruzerngz/CE4071_network_science/report/main.typ

 )

 == Query Library
-A simple query library, built on top of SQLite, is created to address the needs of this project.
+A query library, built on top of SQLite, is created to address the needs of this project.
 This library provides query abstractions for:
 - Author search with alias matching
 - Author-publication searches